Automattic/wp-calypso/client/components/progress-bar/README.md

 This component is used to display a single bar in a background color, and another bar on top of that filled, in a different color, with a % of the size of the background.
+Once this component is mounted, it will always progress forward, never backward: if `value` property is first 20 and later 15, the bar will still reflect the last maximum value, 20.

 #### How to use: